Technical Analysis Options Crypto Ind Markets

-Relative Strength Indicator (RSI) is a momentum indicator which measures the strength or rate of increase/decrease in prices.
+Relative Strength Index (RSI) is a momentum indicator which measures the strength or rate of increase/decrease in prices.
 Value of RSI increases/decreases when there is a large increase/decrease in prices in relatively less time.
-RSI has a value between 0 to 100.
+Relative Strength Index has a value between 0 to 100.

 At point A, RSI is 90 and at point B, it is 80 but the increase in price at point B (90% approx) is more than A (70% approx).
 This is due to the fact that the rate of change in price at point A is more as the increase in price is only in 8 candles as compared to 13 candles at point B.